ROSEN, A RESPECTED AND LEADING FIRM, Encourages LivePerson, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – LPSN - LivePerson (NASDAQ:LPSN)

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of LivePerson, Inc. LPSN between May 10, 2022 and March 16, 2023, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 30, 2024.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of LivePerson, Inc. LPSN between May 10, 2022 and March 16, 2023, both dates inclusive (the "Class Period"), of the important January 30, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased LivePerson securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.